Indochina Link Vietnam

 Accounting software: Most FDI companies use accounting software — either Vietnam-specific platforms (MISA, FAST) or international systems (SAP, Oracle) configured for VAS compliance.
 The software must be capable of generating reports in the prescribed Vietnamese formats.

-Document storage: Accounting documents must be retained for a minimum of 10 years under the Accounting Law 2015.
-Electronic storage is permitted under Decree 174/2016, but original signed documents — especially contracts and bank confirmations — must be preserved.
+Document storage: Accounting documents must be retained for a minimum of 10 years under the Accounting Law 88/2015/QH13.
+Electronic storage is permitted under Decree 174/2016/NĐ-CP, but original signed documents — especially contracts and bank confirmations — must be preserved.

 Currency: Bookkeeping in foreign currency is permitted if it’s the enterprise’s primary transaction currency, but all financial statements filed with Vietnamese authorities must be converted to VND.
 In practice, most FDI companies choose VND as their functional bookkeeping currency to simplify compliance, then convert back to parent company currency for group consolidation.

 Language: Accounting records must be in Vietnamese.
-Many FDI companies maintain books in their home language through group ERP systems — this works internally, but when submitting financial statements to tax authorities or during inspections, everything must be in Vietnamese.
-The practical approach: maintain bilingual bookkeeping from the start, or ensure your VAS conversion output includes Vietnamese-language entries.
+Many FDI companies maintain books in the parent company’s language through group ERP systems — this works internally, but when submitting financial statements to tax authorities or during inspections, everything must be in Vietnamese.
+The practical approach: maintain bilingual bookkeeping from the start, or ensure the VAS conversion output includes Vietnamese-language entries.
 Translating retroactively during an audit is costly and error-prone.

 IFRS Adoption in Vietnam